'If you automatically assume that you understand someone, chances are you won't'

 Starting with the green and silver side of the room.

-Once all of his snakes had been dismissed, starting with Draco and ending with Potter, he moved on and began dismissing the Gryfffindor students, who were much more anxious to leave, starting with Sophie and Fay, he started at the back of his classroom, weaving his way to the front, where Other Potter was sat next to Neville.
+Once all of his snakes had been dismissed, starting with Malfoy and ending with Harry, he moved on and began dismissing the Gryfffindor students, who were much more anxious to leave, starting with Sophie and Fay, he started at the back of his classroom, weaving his way to the front, where Alex was sat next to Neville.

 Determined not to cost Gryffindor any more points in Potions than he already had that year, Alex settled for glaring at the hook-nosed professor, who simply continued to read with an infuriating smirk on his face.